Best credit card combinations for earning tons of transferable points

-A number of banks have their own points programs, and in some cases it’s possible maximize value by combining the benefits of multiple cards.
-For example, you can use one card to earn more points and another card to get the most value from those points.
+In some cases, it’s possible to supercharge your points-earning in these programs by combining the benefits of multiple cards.
+For example, you can use one card to earn more points at gas stations, another card to earn more at grocery stores and yet another card to get the most value from redeeming those points.

-In this post I’ve taken a look at card combos from Amex, Capital One, Chase, and Citi.
-I chose those banks because each offers multiple cards with different earning rates and points transferable to airline and hotel programs.
+In this post, we’re taking a look at best card combos from American Express, Capital One, Chase, Citi and Wells Fargo.
+We chose those banks because each offers multiple cards with different earning rates and points that are transferable to airline and hotel programs.
 That’s important because transferring points in order to book high value awards is the single best way to get outsized value from your rewards.

-In each of the below cases, I believe that credit cards are better together.
-With the right cards, you can maximize point earnings and get the best value from your points.
+Listed below are our favorite transferable points combos; credit cards that, like peanut butter and jelly, are better together.
+With these cards, you can maximize point earnings and get the best value from your points.

 Amex Membership Rewards